ManoFayyaz/Lahore_Aqi_Repo/README.md

 ---

-***Please download jupyter notebook file to see all the progress of my work*** Thank you!
+***Please download jupyter notebook file to see all the progress of my work***

+  Thank you!

 ***The working code is in other files for ci/cd pipeline to work.***

-I did not know how to upload jupyter notebook file so I uploaded it and it does not show content on this.
+I did not know how to upload jupyter notebook file so I uploaded it directky from my pc and it does not show content on this.
 That is why I request you to download it before evaluation of my whole progress; code basically.
 When downloaded, you will be able to see all the EDA and Model Training code.

 The code that worked; I transferred it from my notebook and put it in python files in github repo to create a ci/cd workflow for the first time.